MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi_calcprivategeometryshaderwithstreamoutput.md

 ### -param Arg1

+*hDevice* [in]

+A handle to the display device (graphics context).

 ### -param *

-#### - hDevice [in]

- A handle to the display device (graphics context).

-#### - pCreateGeometryShaderWithStreamOutput [in]
+*pCreateGeometryShaderWithStreamOutput* [in]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff542057">D3D11DDIARG_CREATEGEOMETRYSHADERWITHSTREAMOUTPUT</a> structure that describes the parameters that the user-mode display driver uses to calculate the size of the memory region.

+### -param *

-#### - pSignatures [in]
+*pSignatures* [in]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff541746">D3D10DDIARG_STAGE_IO_SIGNATURES</a> structure that forms the shader's signature.

 ## -returns